waigania13/carmen/carmen-geojson.md

 center | Array of the form [lon,lat]. context | Array representing a hierarchy of parents.
 Each parent includes `id`, `text` keys.

+### Additional notes

+- **Forward geocodes** return features ordered by most relevant to least relevant to the input query.
+- **Reverse geocodes** return features in order of index hierarchy, usually ordered from most specific features to least specific features that overlap with the queried `lon,lat` pair.